yuanyue-liu-group/EDI/docs/source/Developing.rst

 Future functionality
 ------------

-More functions to come in the future..
+More supported calculation methods and models to come in the future.

 Contribution
 ----------------